muhyun/SelfDrivingCar-Term1-P1-FindingLaneLines/README.md

 ## Potential **shortcomings** with this pipeline

-This approach has potential shortcoming in several situatations.
+In order to fit this pipeline to the sample images and video clips, I modified parameters used within this pipeline, and applied rules to exclude line segments which I think are not part of lanes.
+So, this approach has potential shortcoming in several situatations.

 #### Lanes outside of the predefined interest region